tomchristie/express-browsable-api/README.md

 ## Installation

+Clone the repository, install the dependancies and start the server:

+    git clone git@github.com:tomchristie/express-browsable-api.git
+    cd express-browsable-api
+    npm install
+    node server.js

+The service will now be running on `http://127.0.0.1:3000`

 ## Demonstration

 The example server will respond to any route, returning information on the request method, headers, and any JSON content in the request body, if it exists.